SublterDeep/Git/README.md

 # Git
-only software not code
-# Easy to download
+# Easy to download,only software not code
 Git homepage : [here](http://git-scm.com/)